 ACMO was actively advancing its long-held belief that changes were needed to the Condominium Act, 1998.
 In 2012, ACMO partnered with CCI-Toronto, and the two associations launched an offensive that included town halls, legislative briefs and meetings with the Ministry of Government and Consumer Services.
 The Ontario government was listening and recognized that condominium communities (owners, managers, management companies, other professionals) had an important voice.
 In 2015, Minister David Orazietti announced increased protections for condo owners in the form of proposed new legislation, Bill 106, Protecting Condominium Owners Act, 2015.

 More recently, ACMO’s board of directors concluded that the association had matured and grown in complexity to the point that it would benefit from transitioning from a volunteer-led operation to one led by professional staff, with volunteers focused on guiding strategic direction and policy.
-The board initiated this process in 2019 by hiring a fulltime, dedicated Executive Director who undertook an organizational assessment and led the board and staff through a strategic planning process.
-One of the resulting strategic goals was to become self-managed as a means of improving organizational efficiency and effectiveness.
+The board initiated this process in 2019 by hiring a full-time, dedicated Executive Director who undertook an organizational assessment and led the board and staff through a strategic planning process.
+One of the resulting strategic goals was to become self-managed to improve organizational efficiency and effectiveness.
 This was realized on April 1, 2021.

 Today, in our fourth decade of operation, ACMO continues to be Ontario’s only professional association dedicated to providing connection, support, and education to condominium management professionals dedicated to pursuing a higher standard.
 We look forward to a bright future of elevating condominium management.